jeromevde/MealPlanner/README.md

 TODO

+- fix click in touch mode

+- fix nutrient poup gravity
+- click outside closes popup's
+- layout of aggregations needs to improve
+- add number of people normalization to the meal squares
-- generate images with ai and add to readme's
+- add modifyable quantities to the aggregated foods

-- handle quantities in nutrient popup -> multiplication factor
+- add calory normalization to the nutrient popup

-- aggregate nutrients/foods given a list of meals -> reduce operation
+- add grams to unit conversion of the food to the ingredient nutrient poup

+- improve precesssing data
+    - more foods
+    - include all nutrients for every food
+    - units better displayed
+    - drv's
+    - ordering of the nutrient categories
-- Allow for selection of meals which does call nutrients popup with aggregation
+    - aggregated some of the nutrients (pufa)
-- Allow for selection of meals which calls aggregation of foods with quantities & displays it
+    - rename some of the nutrients (vitamin C)

+- cleanup & improve all recipes